bkutt-panw/IUPG_MNIST_Demo/README.md

 # Project Title

-A simple demo implementation of IUPG to train an MNIST classifier with or without noise.
+A simple demo implementation of the Innocent Until Proven Guilty (IUPG) learning framework to train an MNIST classifier with or without noise.

 ## Prerequisites